Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters

 where $\Phi_{j,i}=\Phi(X_i^{(j)}{}'\delta^{(j)}),j=1,2$. \end{example}

-\begin{example}[Triangular Model with an Incomplete Control Function]\rm When $\beta=0$, there is no correlation between the errors in the outcome and selection equations.
+\begin{example}[Triangular Models with a Set-valued Control Function]\rm When $\beta=0$, there is no correlation between the errors in the outcome and selection equations.
 The outcome equation reduces to a binary choice model with exogenous covariates.
-If we assume $U_i\sim N(0,1)$, the conditional probability of $Y_i=1$ is
+If we assume $U_i\sim N(0,1)$, we obtain a probit model with

-This is a probit model.
-One can compute a restricted MLE of $\delta=(\alpha,\eta')'$ using standard package software.
+One can compute the RMLE of $\delta=(\alpha,\eta')'$ using package software.
 Similarly, the selection equation is another binary choice model.
 One can estimate the coefficients on the instruments $Z$ similarly. \end{example}

-\begin{example}\rm A random effects probit model assumes $\alpha_i$ is independent of $X_i$ and follows $N(0,\gamma^2)$, and $\epsilon_{i1},\dots,\epsilon_{iT}$ are independent standard normal random variables.
+\begin{example}[Panel Dynamic Discrete Choice Models]\rm A random effects probit model assumes $\alpha_i$ is independent of $X_i$ and follows $N(0,\gamma^2)$, and $\epsilon_{i1},\dots,\epsilon_{iT}$ are independent standard normal random variables.
 This specification yields the following conditional density function:

 One can construct a simulated likelihood function based on \eqref{eq:ex4likelihood} to obtain a restricted MLE of $\delta=(\eta',\gamma)'$ \citep{train_2009}. \end{example}